matangover/metrosynth/README.md

 - A graphical display of the audio spectrum.

 ## Schedules
-Metro schedules, defined in `metro.js`, were taken from the official STM website.
+Metro schedules, defined in [`metro.js`](/metro.js), were taken from the official STM website.
 Metro schedules are approximate, since STM doesn't provide exact departure times from each station.
 Instead, it provides a departure frequency from the origin station and the duration it takes to travel between stations.

 Currently, only one day of events is simulated, according to a weekday schedule.
 All the necessary infrastructure and data needed to simulate a whole week, including weekend schedules, are already in place.

 ## Audio
-The audio generation is based on the Tone.js library, which is itself based on the Web Audio API.
+The audio generation ([sound.js](/sound.js)) is based on the [Tone.js](https://tonejs.github.io) library, which is itself based on the [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) API.
 Web Audio provides efficient audio building blocks that are accessible through JavaScript but still have real-time performance because the audio processing is independent from the JavaScript event loop.
 Tone.js provides a large set of tools on top of Web Audio for sound synthesis, effects, and sequencing.

 The simulation timeline is based on the Tone.js [`Transport`](https://github.com/Tonejs/Tone.js/wiki/TransportTime).
 Train arrivals at stations are scheduled as musical events on the transport, so that any change to the global transport speed or position affects any event's playback.